-The great thing about Ethernet solutions are that that they are backed up by strong service level agreements (SLAs), which basically act as an insurance policy and determine what happens in the event of a problem.
+The great thing about Ethernet solutions are that they are backed up by strong service level agreements (SLAs), which basically act as an insurance policy and determine what happens in the event of a problem.

 Target fix time, for example, refers to the timescale a supplier will aim to rectify a connection problem in.
 On broadband, the target fix time could be 40 working hours (which is almost a full working week).
 Ethernet, in comparison, could be just five hours, meaning any fault should be fixed in the same working day.
 Note: target fix time is not a guaranteed timeframe.
 Ask yourself: how long can your business afford to be without its internet connection?

 There are several other SLAs too which differentiate it from broadband.

 So that’s it.
 I hope I’ve helped give you a little bit more clarity on Ethernet.

 If you’re a business that wants an internet connection that is always available and enables you to transfer large data files, video conferencing, VoIP, and access to cloud-based applications, then one of our Ethernet services is definitely worth looking into.